wmvanvliet/gizmo/README.md

 [Learn how to add methods to your class](https://docs.python.org/3/tutorial/classes.html#method-objects)

-## Exercise 5: Add a property to your class.
+## Exercise 8: Add a property to your class
 Modify your class such that it has a `friendship_name` property.
 A property is a method that you can access like you would an attribute.
 The formula to computing a friendship name is to reverse the name given upon creation of the